nick-killeen/demuxfb/README.md

 where `VER` points to a valid version in the `dist/` folder (e.g. `2020.12.15`, representing the version that was developed against a Facebook archive generated at that date).

-TODO Python version!
+This should work for Python 3.8+.

 ## Usage
 You can download your Facebook data at https://www.facebook.com/dyi/.
 Before